OBarronCS/seabox/README.md

     Example: seabox create -p "--pidfile /tmp/pidfile --cidfile /tmp/cidfile" test

 -r, --root
     Use the root user in the container.
 Typically, seabox matches the host user to an unprivileged user in the container (creating one on entry if it doesn't exist).
-Passing this flag skips the initialization of such a user, and user root instead.
+Passing this flag skips the initialization of such a user, and uses root instead.

 --no-password <true/false>
     Skip creation of password for user.
 Defaults to false.